APM frequently asked questions (FAQs).

 Yes, provided these are explained sufficiently in order to allow a marker to see their relevance to the question asked.

-How much will knowledge of information technology be tested?
+How much will knowledge of technology, information systems and data analytics be tested?

 Is EVA™ (economic value added) a core area and what level of adjustments are expected?